 Dr Samantha Leaity

-Post 2002 I worked in the NHS for ten years in adult mental health, physical health, and sexual health services helping individuals and couples with a wide range of problems.
+Post 2002 I worked in the NHS for ten years in older adults, adult mental health, physical health, and sexual health services helping individuals and couples with a wide range of problems.
 This diverse experience provided me with a holistic understanding of the common types of mental and physical health problems people may encounter during their adult lives and the best approaches to achieve meaningful and lasting change.
-My roles in the NHS included: providing therapy, supervision, team leadership, consultation, service development and research reviews.
-Prior to clinical training I worked as a Research Psychologist in chronic conditions, reviewing for and publishing in International healthcare journals.
+My roles in the NHS included providing therapy, supervision, team leadership, consultation, service development and research reviews.
+Prior to clinical training my work as a Research Psychologist included both publishing papers and reviewing for International healthcare journals.

 I am repeatedly inspired in my work by witnessing the courage and strength people show in transforming their lives while facing what can seem like insurmountable hurdles or lifelong problems.
 This confirms for me that no matter how difficult things are or may seem, humans have great resilience and a capacity for learning, change and growth throughout their lives.